Bruised and broken ribs are nothing to sneeze at. In fact, they can be painful.

 The fracture location and damage to several ribs triggers doctors to investigate vital organs.
 “Multiple rib fractures indicate high-force impact.
 We check for punctured lungs, bleeding or bruising,” Samuelson said.
 “These injuries require more intensive monitoring or possibly hospitalization.”

 Fracture of your lower left ribs could lead to injury to the spleen, while if your lower right ribs are broken, there’s concern for the liver.
 Lower posterior rib trauma flags kidney damage.

-“Injury to rib number one specifically indicates severe trauma, which is associated with other internal life-threatening injuries—brain, spine, heart, lungs and pelvis,” Hunt said.
+“Injury to rib number one specifically indicates severe trauma, which is associated with other internal life-threatening injuries—brain, spine, heart, lungs and pelvis,” Samuelson said.

 Only time heals

-If your pain increases or if you have shortness of breath, lightheadedness, increasing cough or fever Hunt recommends seeing a doctor.
+If your pain increases or if you have shortness of breath, lightheadedness, increasing cough or fever she recommends seeing a provider.